 Rashers and Sausages

 Longing for the smell of cooking Irish rashers?
-A full Irish breakfast is the perfect meal to remind you of home comforts.
+A full Irish breakfast is a perfect meal to remind you of home comforts.

 A good, wholesome slice of brown bread, smothered in Irish butter!
 Brown bread mix is also the perfect way to create an Irish favorite in your own home.